Frequently Asked Questions

 What is IBCP?

 IBCP or International Business Consulting Project is a 16-week long client sponsored real-world consulting engagement with a global corporate entity with a business problem.
 Participants apply their leadership and analytical skills as they focus on real challenges faced by an international firm.
 Collaborating with peers in small teams, candidates work directly with clients to build strategies and develop solutions to issues of pressing concern.
 Projects may require travel for research.
 Past clients have ranged from Fortune 1000 companies to smaller innovative companies with a global outlook.

 What kind of career services do you provide?

-Career development is an integral part of the IBEAR experience.
+Career development is an integral part of the IBEAR MBA experience.
 Participants receive highly-personalized coaching and unparalleled access to a dedicated Associate Director of Career Development with extensive cross-industry, cross-functional international experience.
 Tuned-in to the unique needs of mid-career professionals, the Associate Director of Career Development works closely with each participant to identify and accomplish their career objectives.
 Candidates are encouraged to contact the career development officer at the beginning of the program and work closely with him during the entire year.
 The Marshall School's Graduate Career Services Office (GCSO) provides support to all Marshall MBA students, including IBEAR self-sponsored participants.
-IBEAR provides additional career support in the form of frequent networking opportunities and access to IBEAR’s vast global alumni network.
+The IBEAR MBA Program provides additional career support in the form of frequent networking opportunities and access to IBEAR’s vast global alumni network.

 Are there options for further study after completing the MBA?